Open-Telecoms-Data/open-fibre-data-standard/docs/reference/publication_formats/geojson.md

     - `.type` to 'Feature'.
     - `.geometry` to the node's `.location`, if it exists.
 Otherwise, set `.geometry` to `Null`.
     - `.properties` to the properties of the node, excluding `.location`.
-    - [Dereference the organisation references](#dereference-an-organisation-reference) in `.properties.physicalInfrastructureProvider` and `.networkProvider`.
+    - [Dereference the organisation references](#dereference-an-organisation-reference) in `.properties.physicalInfrastructureProvider` and `.networkProviders`.
     - [Dereference the phase reference](#dereference-a-phase-reference) in the feature's `.phase` property.
     - Set `.properties.network` to the properties of the network, excluding `.nodes`, `.spans`, `.phases` and `.organisations`.
   - Add the feature to the nodes feature collection.